qrush/qrush.github.com/_posts/2013-01-09-use-jekyll-scss-coffeescript-without-plugins.markdown

 * [CoworkBuffalo](http://github.com/coworkbuffalo/coworkbuffalo.github.com)
 * [Litany Against Fear](http://github.com/qrush/qrush.github.com)

-There's a few downsides to this method that I'd like to put out there before you go ahead and delete your plugins:
+There's a few downsides to this method that I'd like to put out there before you go ahead and remove your plugins:

 * Errors aren't reported too well
 * Killing the rake process with ^C leaves some gross error messages
 * This doesn't combine multiple assets into one file
 * Heavy caching means that CSS refreshes are hard sometimes

-If you can live with the above problems, I hope this solution works out.
+If you can live with the above problems, I hope this code helps you out.
 Let me know if it does!